abbbi/virtnbdbackup/README.md

 Using the available `libvirt` api calls, a backup job operation is started, which in turn initializes a new nbd server backend listening on a local unix socket.
-This nbd backend provides consistent access to the virtual machines disk data and dirty blocks.
+This nbd backend provides consistent access to the virtual machines, disk data and dirty blocks.
 After the backup process finishes, the job is stopped and the nbd server quits operation.

-It is possible to backup multiple virtual machines on the same host system at the same time, using seperate calls to the application with a different target directory to store the data.
+It is possible to backup multiple virtual machines on the same host system at the same time, using separate calls to the application with a different target directory to store the data.

 # Supported disk formats / raw disks